 - Strategy: The account you really want will ultimately come down to your personal investment strategy — including how frequently you plan to trade and whether you’re a beginner or are more experienced.
 We considered how each investing platform tailored its offerings to a different type of consumer.

 Whether you’re looking for a great trading platform, low commissions or helpful customer support, Fidelity will do right by you.
-This broker does it all well, and it’s a great investor-friendly pick, especially if you’re just starting out, but works well for advanced investors, too.
+This broker does it all well, and it’s one of the easiest to use, especially if you’re just starting out, but works well for advanced investors, too.

 Fidelity has a strong reputation for offering some of the best research and tools for investors planning for retirement.
 The information available on its platform — which includes sophisticated screening tools — makes the account a good option for investors who want to dig in.

-Bolstering its reputation further is the fact that Fidelity secured the second spot in Investor’s Business Daily’s 2021 investor survey, which polled the people who ought to know best – customers who actually use their services.
+Bolstering its reputation further is the fact that Fidelity secured the top spot in Investor’s Business Daily’s 2022 investor survey, which polled the people who ought to know best – customers who actually use their services.

 Pricing: Along with most of the industry, Fidelity dropped its trading commissions to zero, a boon to all traders, but especially long-term buy-and-hold investors.
 Fidelity also has zero fees on many other services that other brokers routinely charge for.